syrnick/Various-tools-for-birdwatching/README.markdown

     ruby birdwatching_planner.rb alerts_05_jan_2011.html landmarks.yml counties.yml >birds.csv

- This created a CSV with all alerts nicely grouped by the regions that we outlined on the google map.
+ This created a CSV (birds.csv) with all alerts nicely grouped by the regions that we outlined on the google map.
+Open it with Excel and have fun!

+ Happy birdwatching!